Hannie Shaft Southwestern College

-Are their reasons why their approach is dangerous or insufficient that overwhelms its positive potential.
+Are there reasons why an approach is dangerous or insufficient that overwhelms its positive potential.

 Speaker Points: I give points based on how clear, efficient and engaging you are.
 What happened to debaters being able to be serious, funny, personable and entertaining simultaneously?
-You will be awarded of quality speaking even if you do not win the debate.
+You will be rewarded for quality speaking even if you do not win the debate.

 Team email: email@example.com (preferred for speech docs in round)